-The key action to take if you are concerned about someone being at risk of taking their own life is to ask the question directly: “Have you been thinking about suicide?” or “Have you had thoughts of taking your life?”.
-It is best to ask this question directly and not to use euphemisms or minimising statements such as “You’re not going to do anything daft, are you?”
+The key action if you're concerned about someone being at risk of taking their own life is to ask the question: “Have you been thinking about suicide?” or “Have you had thoughts of taking your life?”
+It's best to ask directly and not use euphemisms or minimising statements such as “You’re not going to do anything daft, are you?”

-If the person responds that they are feeling suicidal, there are some steps you can take.
+If the person responds that they're feeling suicidal, there are some steps you can take.

 Simply listen with compassion and kindness.
 You do not need to have answers.
-Simply listening and showing you care can make a huge difference.
-It is best to avoid statements such as “Well, everyone feels like that sometimes”.
-Statements like this can make the person feel their problems are being minimised or misunderstood.
+Listening and showing you care can make a huge difference.
+It is best to avoid statements such as “Well, everyone feels like that sometimes.”
+This can make the person feel their problems are being minimised or misunderstood.
 Listen and offer to make time to meet again if the person would find it helpful.

 Encourage the person to speak to their GP urgently.
-You can offer support from work to make this possible such as time off at short notice.
-You could offer to go to the GP with them if they would find that helpful.
+You can offer support from work to make this possible, such as time off at short notice.
+You could offer to go to the GP with them if they'd find that helpful.

 You can provide them with details of support organisations to contact.

-You can discuss what support you can put in place as their employer/training provider to help with their wellbeing.
+You can discuss with them what support you can put in place as their employer to help with their wellbeing.

 If you are very worried about someone’s safety, it is important to take immediate action.
 Do not leave the person alone.
-If you believe that someone is actively planning to take their own life imminently, you can call 999 and request emergency support from health professionals.
+If you believe that someone is actively planning to take their own life imminently, call 999 to get emergency support from health professionals.

 A video about discussing suicide